 I asked how much weight different divisions assign to grades.
 Some supervisors care about grades and some do not.
-Liza Franklin, head of the Federal Civil Rights Litigation Division, stated unequivocally that she doesn’t care about grades.
+The head of Federal Civil Rights Litigation Division, stated unequivocally that she doesn’t care about grades.
 Alpita Shah, the head of the Aviation Division, does care.

 Many supervisors cared most about a good attitude and the ability to hold a conversation rather than grades.

-Liza Franklin elaborated on what she looks for in externs, stating that she “wants ballers.”
-She is very protective of the atmosphere in her division, which is very collegial and team oriented.
+The Federal Civil Rights Litigation division elaborated on what they look for in externs, stating that they “wants ballers.”
+They are very protective of the atmosphere in their division, which is very collegial and team oriented.
 It is very bad if a candidate only talks about what they want and asks questions about how many hours they are expected to work and what the division does.
 You should know what the division does when you interview and be ready to work hard.
-She wants people who are passionate about defending the cops, going out on the scene, and are interested in the work.
-In her division, you get experience and depositions very fast so you need to be ready for that.
+The division wants people who are passionate about defending the cops, going out on the scene, and are interested in the work.
+In this division, you get experience and depositions very fast so you need to be ready for that.

-Liza also encourages applicants to pay close attention to detail when applying.
-She once had an applicant address an application to her but say that they wanted to work for the state’s attorney.
+The division also encourages applicants to pay close attention to detail when applying.
+They once had an applicant address an application to them but say that they wanted to work for the state’s attorney.
 Basically, he was saying he couldn’t get job with the state’s attorney but the Federal Civil Rights Litigation Division was close enough.
 He didn’t get an interview.